What is an investigational drug?

-BMS-663068 is an investigational drug for the treatment of HIV infection.
+BMS-663068 is an investigational drug that is being studied for the treatment of HIV infection.

-- BMS-663068 is called a prodrug.
-A prodrug is an inactive drug that is converted inside the body into an active form.
-In the body, BMS-663068 is converted to an active drug known as BMS-626529.
+BMS-663068 is a prodrug, which means that it is an inactive drug.
+Once taken, a prodrug does not work until the body converts it into an active form.
+In the body, BMS-663068 is converted to BMS-626529.3

 How are clinical trials of investigational drugs conducted?